 - 1. Hot Work All hot work (welding, cutting, grinding, etc.) requires a written approval issued by the campus M&O. All work shall be performed in accordance with the "Hot Work" section of these guidelines. - 2.
 Good Housekeeping Accumulation of combustibles (cardboard, scrap lumber, paper, etc.) will not be permitted.
-Oil-soaked rags shall be disposed of in the proper containers supplied by the contractor. - 3.
-Acids and Flammable Liquids All acids and flammable liquids used on campus shall be stored in approved storage containers provided by the contractor.
-These should be properly identified, clearly labeled, and approved by the Fire Department and District Manager EHS. - 4.
-Open fires are not allowed, unless hot work procedures are followed. - 5.
-All temporary wiring shall have the approval of the campus M&O Director or Manager. - 6.
-Electrical Equipment These shall be installed properly and in accordance with the building and fire codes. - 7.
-Campus Safety shall be notified: - a.
-If any fire, smoke, or suspected fire condition arises - b.
-If any fire protection equipment is temporarily removed or disabled on the premises - c.
-Prior to closing or blocking any main passageways, fire aisles, or campus entrances or exits. - d.
-Work that may affect the central fire alarm system in any way - 8.
-Campus M&O shall be notified:

-- a.
-Whenever a fire extinguisher is used or noted to be discharged and needs service - b.
-In the event fire protection equipment is damaged
+Oil-soaked rags must be disposed of in the proper containers supplied by the contractor. - Acids and Flammable Liquids All acids and flammable liquids used on campus must be stored in approved storage containers provided by the contractor.
+These should be properly identified, clearly labeled, and approved by the Fire Department and District Manager, EH&S. - 4.
+Open fires are not allowed. - 5.
+All temporary wiring must have the approval of the campus M&O Director or Manager. - 6.
+Electrical Equipment These must be installed properly and in accordance with the building and fire codes. - 7.
+Campus Safety shall be notified: - ✓ Of any fire, smoke or suspected fire condition. - If any fire protection equipment is temporarily removed or disabled on the premises. - Prior to closing or blocking any main passage ways, fire aisles, or campus entrances or exits. - ✓ Work that may affect the central fire alarm system in any way. - 8.
+Campus M&O shall be notified: - ✓ Whenever a fire extinguisher is used or noted to be discharged and needs service. - \checkmark In the event fire protection equipment is damaged.